RackHD/docs/docs/rackhd_api/pollers.rst

 IPMI Poller Alerts
 -----------------------------

-Please see :doc:`event_notification` for more poller alert events information.
+Please see :doc:`northbound_event_notification` for more poller alert events information.

 Sample data for a "sel" alert: